ExtendRealityLtd/VRTK/README.md

-The bezier curve generation code is in another script located at `SteamVR_Unity_Toolkit/Scripts/Helper/CurveGenerator.cs` and was heavily inspired by the tutorial and code from [Catlike Coding](http://catlikecoding.com/unity/tutorials/curves-and-splines/)
+The bezier curve generation code is in another script located at `SteamVR_Unity_Toolkit/Scripts/Helper/CurveGenerator.cs` and was heavily inspired by the tutorial and code from [Catlike Coding].

 #### Basic Teleporter (SteamVR_BasicTeleport)